Skip to content

 xopc gateway stop

-xopc gateway stop --force
+xopc gateway stop --disable

-xopc gateway stop --timeout 3000
+xopc gateway stop --json

 Restart Gateway